Temple Todaiji

 FAQ: where to stay in Nara

-Which neighbourhood for a first time in Nara?
+Which area for a first time in Nara?

-The park and great-temples sector, or Naramachi just to the south: both put Todai-ji, Kasuga and the deer on foot, and Kintetsu station is five minutes away.
-That way you enjoy the temples at opening and the evening mood.
+The park area if the budget allows, Naramachi just to the south otherwise.
+Both put Todai-ji, Kasuga-taisha and the deer within walking distance, and leave Kintetsu station five minutes away.
+That is what lets you reach the temples at opening time.

 Where to stay in Nara on a budget?